Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 1 electric fry pan

 Brown bulk sausage or ground beef in pan, and drain most of grease, leaving enough to coat the bottom of the pan.
 If using polish sausage, melt butter and oil together and brown.
 If using other meats, put meat back in pan after melting butter and oil together.
-Add cabbage and onions, stirring to coat veggies with the meat-butter oil mixture.
-Add soy sauce to taste, and stir to coat.
-Let cook, stirring occasionally until veggies are as soft as you like them.

 This can be made with any shredded veggies that you like.
 They must be in long shreds to work though.
 I have used carrots, potatoes, escarole, parsnips.
 You can add greens such as spinach or mustard greens near the end, stirring to coat and just until wilted.